 Gone are the days when you can simply head over to panart.ch and buy a genuine Hang from PANArt.

 In 2013 PANArt discontinued the Hang.
 This means that if you want to buy a handpan that is just like the original Hang, you have two options:

 If you have your mindset on buying a PANArt Hang, we don't blame you.
 They are fast becoming collector's items and they are certainly an item that is going to hold it's valued over time, it's most likely going to in fact increase in value with age due to the limited number of them out there.

 If you want to go down this route, you're going to need:

 Because of the high price of the Hang, it can attract scammers.
 Although good deals can and do come along on eBay and Craigslist, it's very important to be diligent and make sure that you don't fall victim to a scam.

 Be prepared to pay more than what you should have to.

 You can buy almost exactly the same thing for around $3,000 on Amazon.

-If you don’t care about the instrument being made according to the PANArt method, checkout the 9 note Handpans available (and often in stock) on our marketplace.
+If you don't care about the instrument being made according to the PANArt method, check out the Handpans available (and often in stock) on our shop.
 These are a far cheaper alternative 🙂

 There are alternatives to the PANArt brand that are made according to the PANArt method.
 This means they're pretty damn close to the original thing for half, perhaps even quarter of the price of a second hand Hang.